muc111/OTRv4Plus/README.md

 You see `✅ SMP VERIFIED` in blue when done.

-From that point, messages typed in the peer tab are end-to-end encrypted with post-quantum hybrid security.
+From that point, messages typed in the peer tab are end-to-end encrypted with the hybrid post-quantum scheme.

 ## TUI mode